westonstearns/Kaggle-Python-Tutorial/chapter1.md

 ---
-title       : Getting Started with Python description : In this chapter we will go trough the essential steps that you will need to take before beginning to beuil predictive models. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Getting Started with Python description : In this chapter we will go trough the essential steps that you will need to take before beginning to build predictive models. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf